genesiscommunitysuccess/docs/docs/web-ui-reference/components/form/button.md

 ## Disabled

-Disabled buttons prevent user interaction: they cannot be pressed or focused.
+Disabled buttons prevent user interaction; they cannot be pressed or focused.

 ```html live
 <>